codio/site/source/docs/tuts/publish/unit-add.html.md

 ---
-title: Adding a Unit
+title: Adding a unit
 class_name: docs
 full_width: true
 ---

-The process for adding a Unit to a Module is similar.
-Select a Module and then enable the 'Edit Units' slider.
-You can then add a new Unit by pressing the Add Unit button.
+Select a module and then enable the **Edit Units** slider.
+You can then add a new unit by pressing the **Add Unit** button.

-You do not need to assign access permissions here as all Units are published within a Module.

 ## Specifying the Stack
 The only thing that is not self-explanatory when adding a Unit is the Stack information.
 When you publish a Unit, Codio needs to know